fxspeiser/openai_devops/README.md

 ` ./ruv.zsh [OPTIONS]  `

-You can pass `--help` to get some pointers
+You can pass `--help` to get some pointers if you need inspiration.

 ### The script will prompt you to describe a system operation to perform
 For instance: